Proper Washing, Drying Technique and Car Wash Tips

 Proper Washing

-- When rinsing, you don’t have to blast your car clean with the water hose.
-Free-flowing water (no nozzle) will allow the water to sheet off of your vehicle for a more thorough rinsing.
+5. When rinsing, you don't have to blast your car clean with the water hose.
+Free-flowing water (no nozzle) will allow the water to sheet off of your vehicle for a drying effect.

 Drying